JonMLangel/HireJonLangel/README.md

-## Hello, World!
+## Hello!

-# You have reached my oublic resume repository.
-Feel free to check out the source code as well as the
-#published resume site.
-If you have any questions, shoot me an email that is listed on my resume!
+#### You have reached my public resume repository.
+Feel free to check out the source code as well as the published resume site.
+If you have any questions, send me an email that is listed on my resume!